Hollywood Medical Malpractice Lawyers

 - Punitive damages.
 Punitive damages are specifically designed to punish the person who committed malpractice and are only available in Florida medical malpractice cases where the person’s actions were especially unconscionable so that the malpractice accounted to gross negligence.

-Schedule a Free Initial Consultation with Our Skilled Hollywood Medical Malpractice Lawyers
+Schedule a Free Initial Consultation with Our Skilled Medical Malpractice Attorneys

-We provide a free initial consultation to all of our potential clients so that you can explain what happened in your case and we can begin to get a sense of whether you were harmed because of actions that amount to medical malpractice.
+Our personal injury lawyers provide a free initial consultation to all of our potential clients so that you can explain what happened in your case and we can begin to get a sense of whether you were harmed because of actions that amount to medical malpractice.
 If you suspect that you have been the victim of medical malpractice in Hollywood or elsewhere in South Florida, schedule your consultation today so that we can begin evaluating your case.
-You can call us, or fill out this brief online contact form and we will respond promptly.
+You can call us, or fill out this brief online contact form and a Hollywood medical negligence attorney will respond promptly.

-Frequently Asked Questions About Medical Malpractice Claims in Hollywood, FL
+Frequently Asked Questions About Medical Malpractice Claims in Hollywood, Florida

 While it is important to begin preparing any personal injury case as soon as possible in order to preserve all relevant evidence to make the strongest possible case, time is especially critical in medical malpractice cases.
 Because of perceived abuses in the system, and to prevent frivolous lawsuits, the Florida legislature has created strict timelines that apply in medical malpractice cases.
 For example, we only have a two-year period from the date that you knew of the medical malpractice, or should have known of the malpractice, in order to have your case evaluated by other medical experts and prepare and serve an affidavit to this effect on the allegedly negligent doctor who caused you harm.
 Even if you do not discover the malpractice for years, Florida law places a firm time limit of four years on your ability to file a medical malpractice case.
 This may seem like a lot of time, but medical malpractice cases can be extremely complicated and do, by their nature, take time.